 - Short term payment agreements can be offered to borrowers with a three to six-month reprieve

 - Lenders can work out a repayment plan or add the arrears to the back of mortgage balance

-- In the event if homeowner has plenty of equity in their home, lender might offer to add the missed payments to the balance of mortgage loan
+In the event, if the homeowner has plenty of equity in their home, the lender might offer to add the missed payments to the balance of mortgage loan.

 Loan Modification And Mortgage Loan Workout

-A loan modification is where a lender will restructure current loan so the borrower is able to pay their monthly housing payments with no struggle.
+A loan modification is where a lender will restructure the current loan so the borrower is able to pay their monthly housing payments with no struggle.
 Many lenders will want to know the finances of the homeowner before entertaining a loan modification.
 Lenders can structure it by forgiving some of the balance owed or lowering the mortgage rate to reduce monthly mortgage payment so it can be an affordable payment.
-Loan Modifications is only available to homeowners who have documented full time verifiable income.
+Loan Modifications are only available to homeowners who have documented full-time verifiable income.